nanoframework/nanoFramework.IoT.Device/devices/Bno055/README.md

 ## Sensor data calibration

-You can get and set the sensor data qualibration.
+You can get and set the sensor data calibration.
 Every sensor which permit the operation has a function to get the calibration data and set the calibration data.

 This is an example of how to get and set the calibration data for the Accelerometer.